UweReisewitz/XamarinAndroidEntry/README.md

 A few notes regarding ExtendedEntry:

-a) The key point of this story is the following:
+- The key point of this story is the following:
 You MUST override the Focus() method of Entry and you MUST NOT call the base implementation in your code.
 If you call base.Focus() the virtual keyvoard will appear occasionally regardless what you do in your code.
 In my experience you can reduce this but you will never get it fully under control.
-b) If you do not call base.Focus(), your code is much smaller and easier to understand and maintain.
+- If you do not call base.Focus(), your code is much smaller and easier to understand and maintain.
 For example you do not have to meddle with the inputtype-property to keep track of the keyboard type that should be shown.
-c) Using the IsPassword-Property works without any additional code (see sample)
+- Using the IsPassword-Property works without any additional code (see sample)

 Some key lines in the code:
 ExtendedEntryRenderer.OnElementChanged:
-	Setting SetTextIsSelectable(true) has two purposes:
+- Setting SetTextIsSelectable(true) has two purposes:
   1. It allows to copy and paste text without additional code
   2. The cursor will appear and blink even if the virtual keboard is not visible This is very helpful if you have a hardware keyboard or you would like to know where the next scan will enter text

-	SetSelectAllOnFocus(true) automatically selects the context of Entry() when it gets the focus (regardless of the visibility of the keyboard)
+- Setting SetSelectAllOnFocus(true) automatically selects the context of Entry() when it gets the focus (regardless of the visibility of the keyboard)

 App.OnStart:
-	App.Current.On<Android>().UseWindowSoftInputModeAdjust(WindowSoftInputModeAdjust.Resize);
+- App.Current.On<Android>().UseWindowSoftInputModeAdjust(WindowSoftInputModeAdjust.Resize)
   This is needed for the automatic resizing of your layout when the virtual keyboard appears and disappears.
 Without that the whole screen will scroll not the scrollbar inside your view (see sample)

 Additions to Entry:
 - Property ShowVirtualKeyboardOnFocusProperty (bindable) When true shows the keyboard automatically when the cotrol gets the focus
 - Method ShowKeyboard()
   Show the virtual keyboard
 - Method HideKeyboard()
   Hide the virtual keyboard

 Object SoftwareKeyboardService:
 - Event KeyboardHeightChanged(SoftwareKeyboardEventArgs e)
   Fired when the area on the screen occupied by the keyboard changes.
   SoftwareKeyboardEventArgs contaeins a field with the current height of the keyboard to allow you to justify your layout accordingly
 - Property bool IsKeyboardVisible
   Allows you to check if the virtual keyboard is currently visible